 Clarence was pre deceased by his parents, Leo and Fleurette; brothers Denis and Paul; sister in law Alice; and brothers in law Art and Roger.
 He will be missed by his brother Roland (Carol), his sisters Olive and Madeleine, his sister in law Anna and many nieces and nephews.

-Please join us for a celebration of his life through a livestream link to be provided shortly on Saturday, October 2 at 10:30.
+Please join us for a celebration of his life via this livestream link https://youtu.be/F8BHBoKDrRI on Saturday, October 2 at 10:30.
 Wear you favourite sports jersey in memory of our number 1 sports fan.

 Our heartfelt thanks to Rev Dean Dowle for giving Clarence the last sacrament as well as to Drs.
 Wiznera, Velji and Wolch, the staff from Comfort Keepers and his Winnifred Stewart family who kept him comfortable in his last days.

 In lieu of flowers, please make a donation to;